-Familiarize yourself with the NASA Research Announcement (NRA) Research Opportunities in Space and Earth Sciences Announcement 2017 (ROSES-2017).
+Familiarize yourself with the NASA Research Announcement (NRA) Research Opportunities in Space and Earth Sciences Announcement 2018 (ROSES-2018).
 This document provides an overview of the NRA process and is a compilation of most solicitations within NASA's Science Mission Directorate.

 Submit an electronic copy of the target tables via e-mail to the GO Office (email@example.com) before the deadline.
 You must use the target list table format detailed below.

-The generic content of the proposal is described in Sec 2.3 of the 2017 NRA Proposers Guide.
-Page limits and proposal content within the NRA Guide are amended within the K2 GO Cycle 6 NRA and are summarized in the table below.
+The generic content of the proposal is described in the 2018 NRA Proposers Guide.
+Page limits and proposal content within the NRA Guide are amended within the K2 GO Cycle 7 NRA and are summarized in the table below.
 The right-hand column provides page limits for the package elements.
 Caveats to the page limits are provided as footnotes.
 The page limits on this website override the NRA-generic limits within the handbook.

 The Scientific/Technical/Management section of the Phase-2 proposal, which consists of text, tables (excluding the target table), and figures must not exceed four pages for proposals in the Small category, or six pages for proposals in the Large category.
 An additional 0.5 pages is allowed in Large proposals to describe progress the proposers have made to delivering value-added community resources.
 References and the target table do not count against the four or six page limit, however, the completed package uploaded to NSPIRES for the Scientific/Technical/Management section must not exceed 15 pages.
 If a large target table extends beyond the 15 page limit then truncate the table so that the page limit is not exceeded and make a note within the proposal that the table has been truncated.